NexPlayer/Android-SDK/enable-spd-android.md

-# ENABLED SPD ON ANDROID
+# Enabling Synchronization Feature on Android

-## How SPD Feature works?
+## How Synchronization feature works?

-NexPlayer SPD feature technology allows you to play a video stream synchronously on different devices using the DASH SPD value.
+NexPlayer synchronization feature technology allows you to play a video stream synchronously on different devices using the DASH SPD value.
 This is also possible for HLS streams by controlling the SPD value from the client-side.

-## HOW TO ENABLE SPD IN THE SAMPLE APPLICATION
+## How to enable synchronization feature in the sample application

 To get started we need an apk and at least two devices.
-Steps to enable SPD:
+Steps to enable Synchronization:

 - Go to the three dots → Settings → SPD Settings.